aspose-slides/Aspose.Slides-Documentation/net/developer-guide/presentation-content/powerpoint-shapes/shape-effect/_index.md

 ## Apply Soft Edges Effect

-This C# code shows you how to apply the soft edges to a shape: xxx
+This C# code shows you how to apply the soft edges to a shape:

 ```c#
 using (var pres = new Presentation())